Ignite-Laboratories/Enigmaneering/enigma2/E2 - Binary Synthesis.md

     A dimension is the abstract act of measuring the presence of something across time.

+Time, however, is often _implied_ - the ability to record a value comes as a byproduct of the passing of time - withiut time, there would be no dimensions.

 This has several implications: Because all dimensions _require_ time to both observe and calculate from, time represents the _minimum_ interval from which observances can be made.
 Due to entropy, two observers can only _roughly_ record the same dimension at the same impulse of time.
 In fact, their awareness of _**relative time**_